brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 want to work on something in Rust, `orion` could very well be for you.
 See the note at the bottom about contributing.

-I would NOT recommend `orion` to someone looking for a production-ready library and I have tried to make this as clear as possible in the [README of the repository](https://github.com/brycx/orion#warning).
+I would NOT recommend `orion` to someone looking for a production-ready library and I have tried to make this as clear as possible in the [README of the repository](https://github.com/brycx/orion#security).

 ### Where is it?
 The project is [hosted on GitHub](https://github.com/brycx) and the crate is [published on crates.io](https://crates.io/crates/orion).

+More detailed information about the library is available in the [project wiki](https://github.com/brycx/orion/wiki).

 ### Road map

-One of the things on the road map for `orion` includes adding the Poly1305 algorithm, which will also be used in the high-level API to provide an AEAD construct (IETF ChaCha20_Poly1305) for encrypting/decrypting data and by that also increasing usability greatly.
+`orion` is still under development, and as such the API is still changing.
+To get `orion` to a more "mature" state, it also needs to be used more by other projects.

 Before a stable version  of `orion` is released, an audit will be done.
 This audit may not cover all of `orion`, depending on my financial situation.